-Plagiarism and Cheating: Our school recognizes that dishonesty, including cheating and plagiarism, is unacceptable.
+Academic Dishonesty/Plagiarism/Cheating: JTHS stresses the important lessons students learn when they complete their work with integrity and fidelity.
+These lessons include, but are not limited to, the proper way to research, think critically, write, design and deliver presentations, and manage time.
+As such, our school recognizes that dishonesty, including cheating and plagiarism, is unacceptable.
 Any act of dishonesty reflects upon the individual and affects the entire school community.
 All work must be the student's own work and the student should develop the habits of academic integrity that involve acknowledging one's sources and assistance received.
 Dishonesty includes cheating in any form.
-Plagiarism is the act of intentionally or unintentionally treating work done by someone else as though it were your own.
-Plagiarism or cheating of any form is a serious offense and will result in academic and disciplinary consequences.
+Plagiarism is the act of intentionally or unintentionally treating work done by someone else, or via artificial intelligence (e.g. ChatGPT, Google Bard, etc.), as though it were your own.
+Plagiarism or cheating of any form (including the inappropriate or unauthorized use of artificial intelligence, "AI", to complete assignments) is a serious offense and will result in academic and disciplinary consequences (see Disciplinary Action Chart at the end of the handbook).
+In addition, students that commit any act of academic dishonesty, whether it is plagiarism , submitting someone else's work as their own, copying answers, etc., will be ineligible for consideration to be a part of The National Honor Society or any of the subject area honor societies.
+If a student commits an act of academic dishonesty and that student is already an honor society member, that student's membership will be revoked.